Security Scanning

 Important Notes

-• 📊 Transparency: All scan results are visible to plugin authors and administrators
+• 📊 Transparency: Full scan results are always visible to plugin authors and administrators on the version detail page.

 # Install the security tools